Heavier Than Heaven: Proposed film version

 David Benioff was hired by Universal Pictures in October 2007 to write a screenplay based on the Charles R. Cross biography.
-Courtney Love was to serve as executive producer with Marc Forster showing interest in directing.
-As of December 2021 there is no news on whether or not the movie will be released.
+Courtney Love was to serve as executive producer, with Marc Forster showing interest in directing.
+However, in March 2009, Forster said that he was not going to direct the film but expressed hopes that it would be done well.
+In 2014, it was reported that the film was still going ahead.
+However, as of 2025, there is no news on whether or not the movie will be released.